-- ^{94.} Often existing networks and services could be used more efficiently, potentially delaying the need for major investment in additional capacity.
-This means that applying an intervention hierarchy that considers integrated planning, demand management and optimisation of existing networks before constructing new infrastructure is a critical part of achieving value for money from transport investment. - ^{95.} Travel demand management is an integrated whole of system - approach to managing transport using techniques designed to influence the way people travel.
-This includes how people travel (i.e. by what mode), when people travel, how often they travel, and where they travel to, what route they take and if they even need to travel. - ^{96.} In practice, demand can be managed by: - providing better travel options through infrastructure/ service improvements, and system optimisation - establishing incentives and disincentives to encourage people to change the time, mode or route they travel (e.g. discounts or charges) - land use management (e.g. focusing growth in areas with good existing travel options and intensification near public transport links) - policies and behaviour change programmes 'soft' methods (e.g. marketing and travel planning). - ^{97.} One potential benefit of these approaches is that if applied effectively [e.g. contributing to significant mode shift], some forecasted investments [e.g. extra road capacity] may no longer be required, or can be delayed.
-For cases where investment in new infrastructure or services is necessary to increase the capacity of the transport network, additional supporting demand management interventions to encourage mode shift should be considered.
-An example could be when a new arterial road is being planned, separate cycle lanes be included into the plans to encourage non-car travel for some users. - ^{98.} GPS 2021 expects that demand management initiatives (including promotional activities) will be developed as part of transport planning and business case processes and then funded from the most appropriate activity class.
+- 93. Often existing networks and services could be used more efficiently, potentially delaying the need for major investment in additional capacity.
+This means applying an intervention hierarchy that considers integrated planning and optimisation of existing networks as part of travel demand management, before constructing new infrastructure.
+This is critical to achieving value for money from transport investment. - Travel demand management is an integrated whole of system - approach to managing transport using techniques designed to influence the way people travel.
+This includes how people travel (i.e. by what mode), when people travel, how often they travel, where they travel to, what route they take and if they even need to travel. - 95.
+In practice, demand can be managed by: - land use management (e.g. focussing growth in areas with good existing travel options and intensification near public transport links) - providing better travel options through infrastructure/ service improvements, and system optimisation - establishing incentives and disincentives to encourage people to change the time, mode or route they travel (e.q. discounts or charges) - policies and behaviour change programmes 'soft' methods (e.g. marketing and travel planning). - 96.
+One potential benefit of these approaches is that if applied effectively (e.g. contributing to significant mode shift), some forecasted investments (e.g. extra road capacity) may no longer be required, or can be delayed.
+For cases where investment in new infrastructure or services is necessary to increase the capacity of the transport network, supporting demand management interventions to encourage mode shift should be considered.
+An example could be when a new arterial road is being planned, separate cycle lanes are included in the plans to encourage non-car travel for some users. - ^{97.} GPS 2021 expects that demand management initiatives (including promotional activities) will be developed as part of transport planning and business case processes, and then funded from the most appropriate activity class.